Dinosaur Series 5 card - Backside view

 So who won?
 How many people got it right?
 What are the names of the landmarks?

 I scoured the world wide web and could not find the answers.
 We may never know who won or how many people got it all right.
-We can give one of those questions a run for it's money.
-Maybe we can try to name the landmarks.
+I did ask you all to try and figure out all 10 places.
+You did a wonderful job solving the mystery.
+All of the landmarks have been identified.

 Thanks to Jacques Vincent for the first contribution to the page and the idea to make it!